deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 It helped greatly that Miller loved the men, too.
 At some point his career had hiccuped and catapulted him from Enlisted to Officer with no discernible change in his attitude.
 This was, professionally speaking, a problem: the enlisted mindset of “can do!” at the expense of all else was less than perfectly compatible with an officer’s responsibilities of resource-balancing and the burden of command.
 Miller was an enlisted man at heart and loved his men too much to ever be sufficiently detached, which meant that his career had gone as high as it would go, not that he gave a damn.

 He did, however, give a damn about *other peoples’* careers, which was why he was sitting quietly and taking notes almost before the men had arrived.
 By population, the SOR was a unit of Americans that just happened to answer to some British commanders.
-All well and good...
-Except that the MoD could neither promote nor meaningfully award American servicemen.
+All well and good...Except that the MoD could neither promote nor meaningfully award American servicemen.
 Miller, therefore, played the game with Knight in the best possible way-Knight would praise, then Miller would award, and everyone on both sides would be happy.

 God knew, the men were going to want and damn well deserve something positive by the end of the day.
 A couple of medals and some promotions might just take the sting out of the unflinching dissection their first blooding was about to undergo.

 On the whole, NOVA HOUND had been a success.
-A mixed one, perhaps – three hugely valuable men dead and a great many important cards played that had previously been held close to the human race's collective chests definitely counted against it - but all mission objectives had been completed under circumstances that were not only difficult and exceptional, but unheard-of in the history of human warfare.
+A mixed one, perhaps---three hugely valuable men dead and a great many important cards played that had previously been held close to the human race's collective chests definitely counted against it - but all mission objectives had been completed under circumstances that were not only difficult and exceptional, but unheard-of in the history of human warfare.
 On the whole, the SOR had acquitted themselves very well indeed.

 As a propaganda victory, it had been an unqualified triumph.
-Senior dignitaries from every sapient race in the Dominion had been rescued alive, and their gratitude was varying degrees of grudging and profuse – the Corti after all weren't exactly fountains of grace and humility, and the Kwmbwrw had been the most strident voice of anti-human fear and mistrust – but it had all been gratitude.
+Senior dignitaries from every sapient race in the Dominion had been rescued alive, and their gratitude was varying degrees of grudging and profuse---the Corti after all weren't exactly fountains of grace and humility, and the Kwmbwrw had been the most strident voice of anti-human fear and mistrust---but it had all been gratitude.
 The events at Perfection were going to badly damage or even completely undo all of that hard-earned goodwill if they weren’t careful, but that was a separate problem that the SOR couldn’t fix by themselves.

 And the goodwill they’d gained with the *Gaoians* was something else entirely.
 There was some very happy weather on the horizon in that direction.